CorgiDev/Zoom-Account-Switch/README.md

 2. Type the command `az login`
 3. Login to your Azure instance where your Key Vault containing your Zoom credentials is located.

+### Alternate Method

+Alternatively, you can use the Powershell script named `AzureLogin.ps1`.
+It will install the needed modules and start the login process.

 ### Installing Powershell Modules

+Install Powershell modules with the following command:

+`Install-Module -Name <ModuleName> -Scope CurrentUser -Repository PSGallery -Force`

 ### Set Execution Policy